What I Learned About Business From a $10 Box of Lego

 Now all you need to do is click “Add to Chrome” button and Voila… You have a simple and distraction free New Tab on Google Chrome.
 With this particular extension, you automatically get your time and your weather.
 You can change those manually if needed.
 Here is how it looks.

 Once you start scrolling down that News Feed there is no turning back.
-You can loose up to half an hour with scrolling.
+You can lose up to half an hour with scrolling.

 That used to be my problem too.
 Fortunately, I found a solution.
 It’s called News Feed Eradicator.
 That’s also a google chrome extension and it worked wonderfully for me.
 You just go to the link above and you’ll find this.